biggybass/acoustics-and-psychoacoustics/topics/ear.md

 - It consists of three layers.
     - The outside layer which is a continuation of the skin lining in the auditory canal - The inside layer which is continuous with the mucous linings of the middle ear.
-    - The layer between these which is a fibrous structure which gives the tympanic membrane its elasticity and strength
+    - The layer between, which is a fibrous structure that gives the tympanic membrane its elasticity and strength